mehboobhussain/journal/WRITE-Apr22-Productivity.md

     - Exercise to do a job in 5 min
     - Same job in 1 min

+* Morning, evening and night routines
+    - What best can be done on what time

 * Dave Allens - Getting stuff done
     - Next action
     - Someday